Mapping dynamical systems into chemical reactions: Appendix: Background theory

-For solutions $\mathbf{y}(t)$ of~(\ref{eq:dyn}) that are neither time-independent nor periodic, the associated linearization~(\ref{eq:dyn_linear}) is more difficult to analyze.
-In this more general context, particularly important in applications are regions of the state-space on whose boundary the vector field of the dynamical system points inwards.
-Consequently, if the state of the system is initiated inside such a region, then it stays in there for all future times.
+\textbf{Trapping regions}.
+For solutions $\mathbf{y}(t)$ of~(\ref{eq:dyn}) that are neither time-independent nor periodic, hyperbolicity can still be defined~\cite{Wiggins}; however, linearization~(\ref{eq:dyn_linear}) is more difficult to analyze.
+In this more general context, particularly important are regions of state-space on whose boundary vector field of a DS points inwards.
+Consequently, if the state of the DS is initiated inside such a region, then it stays in there for all future times.